Need to talk to someone? Someone who’ll really listen? You’re not alone.

 - Do you have a family?
 A partner?

-After the two of you have gotten more comfortable chatting, your therapist may ask what brought you to therapy and explore the history of why you’re here.
-“If someone’s going to therapy, then they’re dealing with some type of problem.
-Perhaps they don’t feel right or they feel like something’s missing,” says Henry.
-“I would ask them, ‘If all of that were fixed, what would things look like for you?
+Your therapist may also ask what brought you to therapy.
+“If someone’s going to therapy, perhaps they don’t feel right or they feel like something’s missing,” says Henry.
+“I would ask them, ‘If you fixed all of that, what would things look like for you?
 And how would you like it to be?’
-Their answer gives me an idea of what they hope to achieve through therapy and how I can help them.”
+Their answer gives me an idea of what they hope to achieve through therapy.
+And, how I can help them.”

-Henry notices that many of her clients express how good it feels to have someone to hear them out.
-“A lot of times we feel like we’re not being heard.
+Many clients express how good it feels to have someone to hear them out.
+“A lot of times we feel like we’re not being heard, says Henry.
 So to have someone whose job is to listen to you is a novel experience,” she says.
-“They feel accepted as they are and don’t feel as though they have to wear a mask or pretend to be happy all the time.
-They can just be themselves.
-A lot of people are surprised by that, because it’s not something you might find in other parts of society.”
+“They feel accepted as they are.
+They don’t feel as though they have to pretend to be happy all the time.
+They can just be themselves.”